angular-redux/store/docs/select-pattern.md

 The select pattern allows you to get slices of your state as RxJS observables.

-These plug in very efficiently to Angular 2's change detection mechanism and this is the preferred approach to accessing store data in Angular 2.
+These plug in very efficiently to Angular's change detection mechanism and this is the preferred approach to accessing store data in Angular.

 ## The @select decorator